Balancing flexibility and ease of use for

 Here's a quick look at some of the growth opportunities I got to grapple with during my time at Rainfocus:

-Entered a team that had no experience working with an embedded designer.
+Entered a team that had little experience working with an embedded designer.

 Created processes for better including Design as an essential element of team